JetBrains/intellij-sdk-docs/topics/appendix/api_notable/api_notable_list_2022.md

 ### IntelliJ IDEA 2022.3

 Unbundled plugins
-: Several plugins (Haml, Jakarta EE: WebSockets, Spring WebSocket, Stylus, Tapestry, Vaadin, ZKM-Unscramble) have been unbundled.
+: Several plugins (Haml, Jakarta EE: WebSockets, JBoss Seam, Spring WebSocket, Stylus, Tapestry, Vaadin, ZKM-Unscramble) have been unbundled.
 The IDE will suggest installation if the project contains related framework dependency.
 If your plugin depends on them, users will need to install them from the [JetBrains Marketplace](https://plugins.jetbrains.com).

 ## 2022.2